 Enter 2020, with a Covid 2019

 I can’t speak for the global landscape, but at least in India, I know of first-hand experiences where employees went up to founders asking if there was an employee health insurance plan.
 The response was heartbreaking for both the parties in this dialogue.
 The pandemic made everyone realize the cost of not having a group health insurance plan for employees was much higher than paying the premium for it.
 It’s funny how it took us a pandemic and so many let-downs to realign our priorities and reimagine employee benefits.
 But I am glad we’re getting there.
 I hope we are getting there.

 Employee benefits in India today

--It costs, roughly, between INR 3000 to INR 12000 per employee per year
+-It costs, roughly, between INR 3000 to INR 12000per employee per year

 Companies purchase a group health insurance plan for employees.
-Because of a bulk purchase (multiple employees), the prices are extremely cheap.
+Because of bulk purchase (multiple employees), the prices are extremely cheap.

 -Pazcare takes care of claim processing

 If and when your employees need to claim insurance, Pazcare does the claim process for you - You don’t have to talk to the bank or agent or anything like that.
-It’s literally like a whatsapp conversation on their mobile app.
+It’s literally like a WhatsApp conversation on their mobile app.

 -Mental health, virtual wellness and more

 It comes packed with many more interesting offerings like health checkups, mental wellness modules inside the app, virtual yoga sessions from trainers and more.
 A well-curated wellness program will help in better productivity and relief from stress and workload.
 At Pazcare, we provide your employees with comprehensive corporate wellness programs.

 -You should take care of your employee